Charlie Blackmon Preview, Player Props: Rockies vs. Dodgers

 Charlie Blackmon At The Plate

-- Blackmon is hitting .279 with 22 doubles, five triples, seven home runs and 39 walks.
+- Blackmon has 22 doubles, five triples, seven home runs and 39 walks while batting .279.

-- In 26 games this season (28.6%), Blackmon has picked up an RBI, and in 11 of those games (12.1%) he had two or more.
+- Blackmon has an RBI in 26 of 92 games this season, with multiple RBI in 11 of them.
 He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.